kern/hackbot/README.md

 ## Usage

-You'll need to set a few configuration options before using the hackbot:

-    $ cp config.json.example config.json

-Add your Facebook Group ID, the IDs of the group's administrators, and your long-lived Facebook access token to the configuration file.
-Currently, there is no way to update the access token without restarting the hackbot.
+You'll need to set a few configuration options before using the hackbot in `config.json`.
+Add your Facebook Group ID, the refresh rate in milliseconds, and the IDs of the group's administrators to the configuration file.

 To generate an access token, open up the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/) and make sure you're